 No. In fact it is not possible to conduct hypnosis wearing a face mask for the client or hypnotherapist.
-Besides the logistical prohibition on wearing face masks these masks often induce fear and anxiety which may pose a barrier to a positive clinical outcome and even in some cases recreate trauma.
+The client may be asked to do occasional deep breathing and the therapist may speak non stop for 45 minutes to an hour.
+Besides the logistical prohibition on wearing face masks these masks often induce fear and anxiety which may pose a barrier to a positive clinical outcome and even in some cases recreate trauma during a trance.
 And finally, the indirect suggestion of illness created by wearing a mask may be greatly amplified while in a trance and potentially be harmful.

 Do you provide medical services or care?

 No we are not medical doctors and don't diagnose medical diseases or disorders or treat any specific physical medical disease or disorder.
 We can treat the mind to facilitate natural healing processes.
 We can provide complimentary mind body hypnosis that is used as an adjunct (in addition to) traditional or non traditional medical treatments.